swak/8th-ndn-hackathon.github.io/index.md

 ---
 layout: page
-title: Welcome to 7th NDN Hackathon - Virtual Hackathon !!!
+title: Welcome to 8th NDN Hackathon
 ---

 We encourage projects that: